 with security vulnerabilities

-In the course of their work, our IT security experts repeatedly identify unknown vulnerabilities in software products and handle this knowledge responsibly.
-With Responsible Disclosure, DGC relies on a process that is well established in cyber security: Manufacturers are promptly supported in closing vulnerabilities, users of the affected product as well as the public are informed – and cyber attacks on companies are counteracted specifically.
+In the course of their work, our IT security experts repeatedly identify unknown vulnerabilities (so-called “zero-day” or “0-day”) or already known vulnerabilities and misconfigurations in software products, network environments and directly on the Internet.
+Our experts handle this knowledge very responsibly.
+With Responsible Disclosure, DGC relies on a process that is well-established in the cyber security world: manufacturers or operators are promptly informed about the existence of a vulnerability and supported with targeted information on how to close it.
+Users of the affected product or service and the public are then informed.

 Disclosure Policy: Our approach in detail

-In order to sustainably harness the opportunities of digital transformation and minimize risks, DGC identifies vulnerabilities in software products and network environments – even without a specific order.
-Once we have identified an unknown vulnerability, it will be published responsibly in this section of our website and may be entered in the CVE Directory for commonly known vulnerabilities.
+- In order to sustainably exploit the opportunities of digital transformation and minimize risks, DGC identifies vulnerabilities in software products, network environments or directly on the Internet – even without a specific order.

-In this way, we fulfill our objective to provide potentially affected users with timely and consistent information to protect them.
-At the same time, there is a fair compromise between public interests and those of the companies.
+Our approach is based on the Coordinated Vulnerability Disclosure Guidance issued by the national Computer Emergency Response Team (CERT).
+In this way, we do justice to our concern to provide potentially affected users with timely and consistent information to protect them.
+At the same time, there is a fair compromise between public interests and those of companies.

 Current articles in the area of